MGunlogson/CuckooFilter4J/README.md

-#A unit tested Cuckoo filter for Java, built using Guava.#
+#A unit tested Cuckoo filter Library in Java, built using Guava.#

-Code will be on maven etc... soon, interface is **NOT** finalized.
-I just tossed Java's BitSet for the Lucene version to allow 64 bit addressing.
+Code will be on maven etc... soon.
 Todo before using in production:
 -----------

-*  Hashing functions need to be checked against longer tags/bucket indexes with 64 bit support
-*  Lucene LongBitSet needs to be extricated from Lucene core(it's an internal API)
-*  Multithreading using bucket segments
+*  Multithreading using table segmentation locks, OS style.

 About
 -----------------